-Wearable companies have seen themselves in a unique position since last March.
+Wearable companies have been in a unique position since March of 2020.
 Suddenly, there was a new market need.
 For what?
 Face masks.
 Better yet, smart face masks.
 Smartwatches, fitness bands, and other wearable devices took second place to face masks, essential to a user’s health once the COVID-19 virus spread.

 The coronavirus pandemic prompted medical companies and individuals to work harder than ever to find resources and ideas to help with the N95 shortage and stop the fast spread of the virus.